core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 For all other maps, the reference SID is the SID computed for the map entry it is most directly embedded in.
 (The embedding may be indirect if an array intervenes, e.g., in a YANG list.)
-Where absolute SIDs are desired in map key positions where a bare integer implies a delta, they may be encoded using CBOR tag 47 (as defined in {{tag-registry}}).
+Where absolute SIDs are desired in map key positions (where a bare integer implies a delta), they need to be identified as absolute SID values by using CBOR tag number 47 (as defined in {{container-with-sid}}).

 Thus, conversion from SIDs to deltas and back to SIDs is a stateless process solely based on the data serialized or deserialized combined